Andre601/mkdocs-materialx/docs/setup/adding-recent-updates-module.md

 <!-- md:option recently-updated.exclude -->

-:   <!-- md:default none --> This option specifies the documents to be excluded.
+:   <!-- md:default none --> This option specifies a list of documents to be excluded, supporting unix shell-style wildcards.

 ## Add to sidebar navigation